California School Finance Authority

 About the California School Finance Authority (CSFA)

 The California School Finance Authority (CSFA) was created in 1985 to finance educational facilities and working capital on behalf of school districts and community college districts.
 Since its inception, the Authority has developed a number of financing programs primarily focused on assisting non-profit borrowers, school districts and community colleges with meeting their facility and working capital needs.
-CSFA programs include: Bond, Loan and Note Financing, Charter School Facilities Program, Charter School Facility Grant Program (Senate Bill 740 Program), Charter School Facilities Credit Enhancement Grant Program, Charter School Revolving Loan Fund Program, Qualified Public Educational Facility Bond Program, Charter School Bank Loan Program, Project Acceleration Notes and Credit Enhancement Alternatives, Charter Access Bank Loan Enhancement Program (Charter ABLE) and the Charter FinE Enhancement (Charter FinE) Program and the California Student Housing Revolving Loan Fund (CaSHRLF).
+CSFA programs include: Bond, Loan and Note Financing, Charter School Facilities Program, Charter School Facility Grant Program (Senate Bill 740 Program), Charter School Facilities Credit Enhancement Grant Program, Charter School Revolving Loan Fund Program, Qualified Public Educational Facility Bond Program, Charter School Bank Loan Program, Project Acceleration Notes and Credit Enhancement Alternatives, Charter Access Bank Loan Enhancement Program (Charter ABLE) and the Charter FinE Enhancement (Charter FinE) Program and the California Student Housing Revolving Loan Fund (CaSHRLF), State Charter School Facilities Incentive Grants Program.
 A history of CSFA Programs may be viewed below.

 The Authority is chaired by State Treasurer Fiona Ma, CPA, and the Superintendent of Public Instruction and the Director of Finance serve as members.
 The Authority has offices in Los Angeles and Sacramento.